AtjonTV/hisho/docs/topics/Templating.md

 But they do not cover what the templating can actually do.

 We use the rust implementation of the [Shopify Liquid](https://shopify.github.io/liquid/) templating engine.
-To allow you the most customizability for templating, we enabled all of the standard filters.
+To allow you the most customizable templating, we enabled all the standard filters.

 ## Variable scopes